contao/docs-archive/en/api/Email/__set.md

 1. *string* `$strKey`

-	Name of the property to be returned.
+	Name of the property to be set.
 	- **subject** -
 		The e-mail subject.
 	- **text** –